Hegl1/ParProg2021/Assignment_12/assignment_12.md

 ### Introduction

 The task was to implement a 3-D n-body simulation.
-Although there are quite fast and clever algorithms for this problem like the [Barnes-Hut-Algorithm](https://de.wikipedia.org/wiki/Barnes-Hut-Algorithmus), we decided to implement the naive version, which has a runtime complexity of $\mathcal{O}(n^2)$.
+Although there are quite fast and clever algorithms for this problem like the [Barnes-Hut-Algorithm](https://de.wikipedia.org/wiki/Barnes-Hut-Algorithmus), we decided to implement a naive version, which has a runtime complexity of $\mathcal{O}(n^2)$.
 In the naive approach, every body compares its position directly to every other body, calculates the force between them and then updates its velocity and position accordingly.

 ### Implementation

 Each particle gets represented by a struct containing information about the mass, velocity and position of the body.
-Note that position and velocity consist of three components (one for every dimension).
+Note that position and velocity consist of three components each (one for every dimension).

 ```c
 typedef struct body_struct {